Perci Cendaña

-Percival "Percy" Vilar Cendaña (born September 6, 1976) is a Filipino politician and writer who has served as the representative for the Akbayan Party-list since September 2024.
+Percival "Perci" Vilar Cendaña (born September 6, 1976) is a Filipino politician and writer who has served as the representative for the Akbayan Party-list since September 25, 2024.

 Early life and education

 Cendaña was born on September 6, 1976, in Cabanatuan, Nueva Ecija, Philippines.
-He pursued higher education at the University of the Philippines Diliman (UP Diliman), where he earned a Bachelor of Arts degree in Political Science.
+He pursued higher education at the University of the Philippines Diliman (UP Diliman), where he earned a Bachelor of Arts degree in Philippine Studies major in Philippine Literature and Political Science.
 During his time at UP Diliman, Cendaña, a writer, became actively involved in student activism, serving as Chair of the UP Diliman University Student Council from 1997 to 1998.

 National Youth Commission (2011–2016)

 After graduating, Cendaña continued his advocacy work, focusing on youth empowerment and human rights.
 In 2011, he was appointed as Commissioner for Luzon of the National Youth Commission (NYC) under the administration of President Benigno Aquino III.
 During his tenure, he promoted programs for youth development, education, and participation in governance.